ilsundal/ncollections/README.md

 ### ArrayList

-An ArrayList is backed by [JavaScript's built-in array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+An ArrayList is a [List](#List) backed by [JavaScript's built-in array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
 Thus, the *getAt* and *setAt* methods are fast, while list insertions and removals are slower (due to possible element shifting and array resizing).
 The *toAtray* method returns the backed array directly which thus allows you to access and modify the ArrayList directly using any JavaScript array function, such as *splice*.

 To instantiate an ArrayList: